2mac/mcmackins.org/articles/not-gpl.md

 ### March 30, 2020

-Some time ago, I wrote [an article][1] about why I used the GNU General Public License for my software despite the arguments that it can't possible be a free license when it employs restrictions on how the software may be distributed.
+Some time ago, I wrote [an article][1] about why I used the GNU General Public License for my software despite the arguments that it can't possibly be a free license when it employs restrictions on how the software may be distributed.
 Since then (and it's been some years now), I've significantly changed my mind about the GPL and [copyleft][2] in general.